-What is anaemia?
+What is Anaemia?

 Our body is made up of blood cells.
 These blood cells have a component called red blood cells which carry oxygen and supply it to various parts of the body.
-The component in the red blood cell that is responsible for this is haemoglobin.
+The component in the red blood cell that is responsible for this is hemoglobin.

 “Glutamine”, an amino acid is replaced by “valine”.

 This gives rise to defective hemoglobin (hemoglobin S).
 This defective hemoglobin distorts the RBC (red blood cell) membrane and forms the characteristic sickle-shaped cells.

 This defective shape leads to an increase in viscosity of the blood and reduces the flow of blood leading to infarction.
 It is a common complication in sickle cell anemia patients.

 Since these cells are defective, the body’s natural mechanism destroys it causing hemolysis.

 Sickling of cells may be precipitated by dehydration, infections, and chills.
 This may result in sickle cell crisis.